see-mike-out/some-useful-js-prototype/README.md

 ## Array prototypes

 ### `Array.argFilter(comparer)`
-returns the 'indices' of elements for which @comparer returns true. (@comparer: a comparison Function that takes each array element)
+returns the 'indices' of elements for which `@comparer` returns true.

+- `@comparer`: a comparison Function that takes each array element.

 Usage:
 ```javascript